No U.S./French-backed invasion of Niger!

 Today, Aug.
 6, is the deadline issued by the Economic Community Of West African States for the current government of Niger, headed by Abdourahamane Tchiani, to abdicate power or face a possible military intervention by ECOWAS forces.
 Tchiani came to power through a military coup, which has been condemned by imperialist powers such as the United States and France, who have a vested interest in maintaining a foothold in Niger.

-Some demonstrations in Niger support the new government, along with targeting the French embassy, a symbol of brutal French colonialism and exploitation of Nigerien people.
+Demonstrations in Niger support the new government, along with targeting the French embassy, a symbol of brutal French colonialism and exploitation of Nigerien people.
 (Nigerien refers to the people of Niger; Nigerian refers to the people of Nigeria)

 Niger is a target of imperialism for many reasons.
 Its natural resources include uranium, which supplies up to one third of France’s entire electrical grid.
 Yet Niger remains one of the poorest countries in the world with the majority of its over 27 million people lacking access to their own electricity.
 Niger also holds strategic importance to the U.S. military as a hub for its drone operations in Central Africa, used to maintain U.S. influence in the region as well as assist in French military interventions.